Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Parameter inference and model selection on simulated signals

 When sampling the likelihood, we fix the mass-ratio and spins of the templates to those of the injection and sampling only over the total red-shifted mass of the source $M_{\text{total}}$, the luminosity distance $d_{\rm L}$ and orientation angles $(\iota,\varphi)$, the sky-location angles $(\alpha,\delta)$, the polarization angle $\psi$ and the time-of-arrival.
 The power spectral densities used for our two injections are those of the Advanced LIGO and Virgo detectors at the times of GW190521 and S200114f.
 When analysing the corresponding $\Psi_4$ or $\delta^{2}h$ injections, we applied the correction factor in Eq.~\eqref{eq:psi4_psd} to obtain the appropriate PSDs.
-We sample the parameter space using the nested sampler \texttt{Dynesty} \cite{Dynesty} with 4096 live points.
+We sample the parameter space using the nested sampler \texttt{Dynesty} \cite{Dynesty} with 4096 live points for the cases with SNR=15 and 30, and 8192 live points for the cases with SNR = 60.